elangrr/testnet_guide/nulink/README.md

 ```
 `NOTE : AZURE USER OPEN PORT IN THEIR PANEL !!!`

+Check if your port is open in [Yougetsignal](https://www.yougetsignal.com/tools/open-ports/)

+If your port still closed try to use guide how to open port [Open Port Guide](https://github.com/elangrr/testnet_guide/blob/main/nulink/check_port.md)

 ## Auto Install
 Run the following command to install in minutes
 ```